Your browser is not optimized for viewing this website.

 $130

-Calendar Mar 26, 2026 at 9 am, runs for 6 weeks
+Calendar May 18, 2026 at 9 am, runs for 6 weeks

-DESCRIPTION: Learn to teach your dog to distinguish and follow a specific and slightly aged human scent.
+DESCRIPTION: It is to designed to build on your dog's ability to distinguish and follow a specific and slightly aged human scent.
 Class meets at various locations as determined by the instructor.
-Sessions last 2-3 hours minimum.
-The instructor will inform you where the first class will meet if it will not be at AADTC.
+Sessions generally last 2-3 hours minimum.
+The first class will meet at the AADTC building.
 The equipment needed will be discussed at the first class.

 PREREQUISITE: